LBC-LNBio/pyKVFinder/README.rst

     $ pyKVFinder <.pdb> --hydropathy

-  In addition, the user can define one of the native hydrophobicity scale.
-The native hydrophobicity scales are: EisenbergWeiss, HessaHeijne, KyteDoolitte, MoonFleming, WimleyWhite and ZhaoLondon.
+  In addition, the user can define one of the builtin hydrophobicity scale.
+The builtin hydrophobicity scales are: EisenbergWeiss, HessaHeijne, KyteDoolitte, MoonFleming, WimleyWhite and ZhaoLondon.

   .. code-block:: bash